isabella232/affiliatewp-starting-affiliate-id/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This add-on for AffiliateWP allows you specify the starting affiliateID for your affiliate program.
+This add-on for AffiliateWP allows you specify the starting affiliate ID for your affiliate program.

 == Description ==